benjamininja/PowerBI-Python-CensusBureau/README.md

 # Power-BI-CensusBureau
 Project working on using census api to bring data into Power BI directly.
+AS census data can be extremely large, I'm using tmdl file to store in git hub.
+This is a newer Power BI feature (as of July 2024) that allows saving of Power BI files as project files that can allow for storing large files in a compressed format that does not attempt to hold cached data.
+There are other gains to tmdl  file format too, check them out!